 Guidelines must ensure the best protection of the rights of the child and future adult.
 Guidelines and national standards need to be human rights based, not simply medical in character, and they must be shaped with involvement from the community.

 The impact on our community organisations is immense.
-The Committee was impressed with the professionalism of intersex community organisations, but we are still not equal partners – in the policy development process, the review and evaluation of guidance, or even in providing basic support to intersex people and our families.
+The Committee was impressed with the professionalism of intersex community organisations, but we are still not equal partners – in the policy development process, the review and evaluation of guidance, or even in providing basic support to people with intersex variations and our families.

 We remain unfunded.
 Everything that we do is a measure of our commitment and concern but, still, all the work that we do is in our spare time.
 This urgently needs to change.